What Do Electricians Do?

 - Inspect electrical systems.

 - Learn and adhere to state & local regulations based on the national electrical code.

 - Train and manage other electrical workers in all aspects of the industry.

 Electrician Job Growth

 Electricians can look forward to excellent job growth for the next decade.
-As of 2018, there were 715,400 electricians employed industry-wide across the country; that number is expected to increase a full 10% by 2026.
-This is an addition of 74,000 new jobs for Electricians*.
+As of 2020, there were over 729,000 electricians employed industry-wide across the country; that number is expected to increase 9% by 2030.
+This is an addition of more than 66,000 additional job openings for Electricians1.

 While electricians will see this increased demand over the next few years, they can currently rely on there being a greater demand during peak periods of construction building and maintenance.
 As new buildings go up or renovations take place, contractors will be looking for more electricians to ensure that the jobs are completed on schedule.